-The MSc is offered on a full-time (1 year) and part-time (2 year) basis.
+The MSc is offered on a full-time (one-year) and part-time (two-year) basis.
 The Postgraduate Diploma is only available part time.
 In the Full time MSc, both of the following elements are taken concurrently.

 Part time MSc Year 1: taught elements (described below) - a mixture of block and day release

 Part-time MSc Year 2: research element

 The part time Postgraduate Diploma follows the same syllabus as the PT MSc Year 1.
 View the course timing schedule (PDF - 55KB).

 Chemical and Biological Incident Management